What is Red Light Therapy?

 Red Light Therapy LightStim LED Bed FAQs

 Yes.
-It is cleared by the FDA for temporary relief of muscle and joint pain, arthritic pain and stiffness (because it reduces inflammation throughout the entire body), muscle soreness and spasm, and increased blood flow.
+It is cleared by the FDA for relief of muscle and joint pain, arthritic pain and stiffness (because it reduces inflammation throughout the entire body), muscle soreness and spasm, and increased blood flow.

 Yes, it does.
 Red light therapy is actually a true science with decades of research behind it.